breatheco-de/jwt-authentication-with-flask-react/README.md

 Implement an authentication system with the following parts:

 1. **Signup**: The user must be able to pick its email, any password and submit the form, a new user must be created in the database and the user must be redirected to the login form afterwards.
-2. **Login**: The user fills out its email and password and it's redirected to the private dashboard after successfull authentication.
+2. **Login**: The user fills out its email and password and it's redirected to the private dashboard after successful authentication.
 3. **Validation**: Any page considered "private" must always validate that the current user is valid, if not, the page must redirect the user back to login.
 4. **Logout**: Any moment the user must be able to press "logout" in the navbar and it will get redirected back to the login path.